 For more information see www.green-tourism.com/

-In each cottage we provide labelled containers for recycling paper, cardboard, glass, tins and cans and plastic (although our Local Authority does not currently have facilities for recycling food waste, tetra packs, plastic packaging or film).
+In each cottage we provide labelled containers for recycling paper, cardboard, glass, tins and cans and plastic.
 If these are full, please let us know and we will empty them for you.
-We reuse and recycle as much as we can on site.
+For our waste and recycling, we use a Cornish company CTC Waste who have their own recycling facility on the Roseland Peninsula.
+They operate a 100% recycling, 0% to landfill policy.
+On site, we reuse and recycle as much as we can.
 Look closely at our boiler house and chip store, and you’ll see that it is clad in old decking, and the door to the plant room (which says “Stokehold – Private”) was in one of the barns when we bought the place in 1999.
 Presumably it started life as a ship’s boiler room door, so it seemed like the perfect use for it!

 All the cleaning materials we use to clean your cottage, and the ones we supply for your use in the cottages, are eco-friendly (phosphate-free, toxic free) and readily biodegradable.
 We can’t use harsh chemicals or antibacterials – the septic tanks don’t like it, and you really don’t want to upset their karma!
 Some products are supplied to us in bulk in bio compostable packaging by Koh, Ecover and by Green My Business, based in Exeter.
 Some we buy from Splosh, who do gorgeous-smelling cleaning products from plant-based ingredients which come through the letterbox in concentrate form, so have less packaging.
 Taking out the water means they aren’t carting heavy water around the country, which cuts transport CO2 emissions by up to 95% – smart, eh!
 You can find out more on https://www.splosh.com/